Ranjan00001/Planetoids/README.md

 ## Running the Game

 1. Download the necessary files:
-   - The rest of the files can be accessed from the provided link: [Download Files Here](https://www.cs.cornell.edu/courses/cs1110/2022fa/assignments/a7/#copyrighted-material).
+   - The rest of the files can be accessed from the provided link: [Download Files Here](https://www.cs.cornell.edu/courses/cs1110/2022fa/assignments/a7/planetoids.zip).
+   - Additionally the assignment instructions can be tracked [here](https://www.cs.cornell.edu/courses/cs1110/2022fa/assignments/a7/)

 2. Replace the files you've downloaded with the following files:
    - `Planetoids.py` (this file contains the main game controller).
    - `consts.py`